impactupgrade/nucleus-engine/README.md

 - **Evaluate** - We look for ways to simplify your processes and untangle digital messes.
 - **Partner Together** - We are with you every step of the way, executing the plan and attacking new challenges as they arise.

-## License

-Licensed under the PolyForm Noncommercial License 1.0.0.
-In its simplest form, The license grants nonprofits and individuals the right to run, modify, and distribute Nonprofit Nucleus, restricted to noncommercial purposes.
-See LICENSE.md for details.

 ## Copyright

 Copyright 3River Development LLC, DBA Impact Upgrade.
 All rights reserved.